 Meet our managers

 Meet Tonya Gomez, our Team Ohio Co-Manager for the Toledo and Dayton area.
 Tonya received the gift of life in the form of a double lung transplant on 5/25/04 due to Cystic Fibrosis at Cleveland Clinic.
-11 years later, she is thankful to her donor, Adam, and his family for saying yes to donation.
-With her life saving gift, Tonya has participated in the Transplant Games since 2006 competing in track and field, badminton, table tennis, basketball, volleyball, ballroom dancing, and the 5K run/walk.
+15 years later, she is thankful to her donor, Adam, and his family for saying yes to donation.
+With her life saving gift, Tonya has been able to see her son, Eric, enter his senior year of high school.
+Tonya has participated in the Transplant Games since 2006 competing in track and field, badminton, table tennis, basketball, volleyball, ballroom dancing, and the 5K run/walk.
 Tonya feels earning medals is just a bonus that she has been fortunate to achieve.
 She has given her medals to her donor family in honor of her donor Adam.

 Meet our Co-Manager for the Cincinnati area, Joe Grigsby.
 When we asked him about why he was involved in Team Ohio, here is what he had to say.- "I knew I would need a transplant to be able to extend my life due to cystic fibrosis, but I never knew life after transplant would be this good.
 I got involved with Team Ohio just months after my transplant because I wanted to show others what the power of transplant was.
 After transplant I knew I wanted to do something to use my new lungs to not only keep them healthy but to honor my donor.
 When my wife and I attended our first games in Houston, just talking to others, sharing our stories, and hanging out with people who truly understood what the gift of life, was the biggest highlight.
 Because of that experience, I knew I wanted to get more involved.
 Since my mother is also a recipient and received the gift of sight with a cornea transplant, my family wants to do all we can to help others who may be waiting for their gift.
 I am looking forward to meeting even more members of the team in June and the fun of competition to use the gift I was given.
 Go Team Ohio!"